knative/func/docs/DEVELOPMENT.md

 To build the core project, run `make` from the repository root.
 This will result in a `func` binary being generated.
 Run `make help` for additional targets and `./func help` for usage-centric documentation.

-Building currently requires that `pkger` be available in your `$PATH`.
-This can be installed with `go get github.com/markbates/pkger/cmd/pkger`.
-See [Templates](#templates) below for more information on this dependency.

 To remove built artifacts, use `make clean`.

 ## Testing